Arkadipta-Kundu/baatkaro/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🐛 Issues

-Found a bug or have a feature request?
-Please open an issue on GitHub.

 ## 📞 Support

-For support and questions:

-- Open an issue on GitHub
-- Check the API documentation
 - Review the code examples

 ## 🙏 Acknowledgments